Landgate/Unearthed/README.md

 ## **Locate** Map Service
-We also have our *Locate* map service available with a wide variety of WA Government data available for use.
+We also have our *Locate* map service available with a wide variety of data from across WA Government open for use.
 For more information check out [its GitHub page](https://github.com/Landgate/Locate).

-## Accessing Data
+## Using The Data
 This section will serve as a brief introduction to developing off of the SLIP platform.
 More detailed information, step-by-step guides, tutorials, code samples, and much more are available on our **[SLIP Developer Documentation](https://github.com/Landgate/slip-developer-documentation/wiki)**.

 > Code samples are available for all of these libraries over on our [SLIP Code Samples](https://github.com/Landgate/slip-code-samples) page.
 Check them out!